tmm1/flyapp-mastodon/README.md

 If your instance attracts many users (or maybe a few users who follow a huge number of other accounts), you may notice things start to slow down, and you may run out of database, redis, or storage space.

 ##### A bigger VM
+<a id="bigger-vm"></a>

 If you need more web processes, or more sidekiq workers, the easiest option is to choose a larger Fly VM size via `fly scale vm`.
 With a larger VM, you can run more Puma processes by setting `WEB_CONCURRENCY`, and you can run more sidekiq processes by setting `OVERMIND_FORMATION`.
 Try to aim for about as many Puma+Sidekiq processes as you have cores, and review the CPU usage of your VM to know whether to adjust up or down.

 For example, if you upgrade to `dedicated-cpu-4x`, you might set `WEB_CONCURRENCY=2` and `OVERMIND_FORMATION=sidekiq=2` in `fly.toml`.

 At that point, you'll have two Puma processes and two Sidekiq processes, running 5 threads each.
 If your CPUs aren't fully utilized yet, you can increase the threads on each CPU by setting `MAX_THREADS=25` and editing the Sidekiq line in the procfile to change `-c 5` to `-c 25` instead.
 Adjust up or down until your CPUs are as utilized as you'd like them to be.

+##### Adding many VMs

+If you need to scale beyond the largest Fly VM (8 CPU cores and 16GB, at the time of writing), or you just want to run a bigger number of smaller VMs, you can do that.

+**Caveat: to have more than one VM, you _must_ be using [cloud storage](#cloud-storage) instead of Fly volumes.**

+1. Create a separate app to scale Sidekiq VMs:
+    ```
+    $ fly apps create mastodon-example-sidekiq
+    ```
+1. Make sure to copy any config env vars for e.g. S3 and SMTP from `fly.toml` to `fly.sidekiq.toml`.
+1. Make sure to copy any secrets for e.g. S3 and SMTP from `fly secrets` to `bin/fly-sidekiq secrets`.
+    ```
+    $ bin/fly-sidekiq secrets set OTP_SECRET=placeholder SECRET_KEY_BASE=placeholder
+    $ bin/fly-sidekiq secrets set $(fly ssh console -C env | grep DATABASE_URL)
+    $ bin/fly-sidekiq secrets set $(fly ssh console -C env | grep YOUR_SECRET_HERE)
+    ```
+1. Deploy the Sidekiq app
+    ```
+    $ bin/fly-sidekiq scale memory 512 # a single sidekiq with 5 threads uses about 400MB
+    $ bin/fly-sidekiq scale count 3 # or your desired number of Sidekiq VMs
+    $ bin/fly-sidekiq deploy
+    ```
+1. Remove Sidekiq from your main VMs by setting `OVERMIND_FORMATION = "sidekiq=0"` in `fly.toml`.
+    ```
+    $ fly scale memory 512 # a single puma process + node uses about 430MB
+    $ fly scale count 3 # or your desired number of web VMs
+    $ fly deploy
+    ```

+Don't forget to adjust the number of Puma and Sidekiq threads, as described in [A bigger VM](#bigger-vm) above, to match your CPU and memory settings!

+Finally, make sure that your Postgres is big enough to successfully handle one connection for every thread in Pumo or Sidekiq across all VMs.
+If your postgres is unable to accept more connections, you might need to increase the CPU or memory on your Postgres VM(s), or you might need to add pg_bouncer to act as a connection proxy and reduce the number of open connections directly to the database.